FAU-Inf2/MiniC/README.md

   [undefined behavior](#undefined-behavior) during execution that leads to an undefined control flow, program output or exit code; note that this requires a full interpreter run (which runs indefinitely in case of infinite loops in the input program).
+- `--maxNumberOfSteps <number>`: Specifies the maximum number of steps that the interpreter should perform before aborting (unbounded by default).
+- `--maxNumberOfLoopIterations <number>`: Specifies the maximum number of loop iterations that the interpreter should perform for each loop before aborting (unbounded by default).

 Additionally, the *MiniC* interpreter supports several command line flags that inject certain bugs into the interpreter pipeline (see [below](#injecting-bugs)).